benoitc/dnssd_erlang/README.md

 ### Prerequisites

+Erlang R16A or later.
+For compatibility with older Erlang releases use dnssd_erlang v0.8.

 Apple Bonjour or a compatible API such as [Avahi](http://avahi.org/) with it's compatibility layer along with the appropriate development files: